top of page

 If I keep going straight, I can head down to Lime Kiln Bay instead, but my brain does not remember the way.
 It's funny that.
 My ex tells me we hung out there a lot, but it could not have been that memorable since I cannot recall.

-The house on the right-hand corner with the pool was where the kids in the area learned to swim.
-Except for me, I learned to swim at a villa in Foxes Bay.
-Because further down from this house was a villa rental that hosted the same Canadian family for six weeks at a time each summer for as long as I could remember.
-They became like family, took me everywhere they could on the island and paid for me to have swimming lessons.
+The house on the right-hand corner with the pool was where the local kids learned to swim.
+Well, except me—I learned at a villa in Foxes Bay.
+You see, just down the road from that house was a villa that hosted the same Canadian family every summer.
+They stayed for six weeks at a time, year after year, and over time became like family to me.
+They took me everywhere around the island.
+The first to take me to our island's Soufriere Hills waterfall and too paid for my swimming lessons.
+It’s funny how those acts of kindness shaped a number of my memories, and how their summers here felt like a part of my own childhood.

-I'm now at Old Roads Beach, and I no longer recognise this place that we'd frequented so often on a Sunday after church or Wednesday afternoons after work when the office closed at half day.
-For sure that jetty, we spent so much time hanging out on and where my friend would push me off is no longer.
-The tennis courts and the beach bar that were on the right, just as you got onto the beach, are no more.
+I'm now at Old Roads Beach, and I no longer recognise this place that we'd frequented so often.
+Sundays after church, or Wednesday afternoons when the office closed at half day, were the regular escapes.
+The jetty we spent so much time hanging out on, the tennis courts and the beach bar that were on the right, just as you got onto the beach, they're all gone now.
 My friend later tells me we passed that a long way back buried under ash and mudflow deposits from the volcano.
+This place so full of lively memories had disappeared and so quietly.
+Today I only echoes of those carefree days.

 The said office building, war memorial and seaport now lay under storeys of ash and rubble.
-Not from that first eruption mind, else I'd be dead.
+Not from that first eruption mind, else I'd not be able to tell these tales.

 Although there has been no significant activity for some time, you are never too far from someone or something that gives a reminder.
 The wayward smell of sulphur is one of those things.
 I was even awakened one night by the pungent aroma and a parched throat.
 Or was it the rum I had inhaled earlier with one of my friends down at Little Bay beach bar?